Book Now

 This uniquely exclusive trek tour is your best chance to meet diverse flora and fauna all along your trek.
 Besides observing pack animals, you get to see musk deer, birds, flowers, and other beings of the Himalayan ecosystem.
 The key to immersing your-self in the full colors and flavors of the Everest Base Camp region is to go slow.
 It is advisable to pace your walk in such a way that you absorb and store the refreshing memories of nature around you.
 During your 15 days of trekking you will indulge in summiting the Everest Base Camp.
 Also, catch hold of awe-inspiring glimpses of glorious mountainous landscapes and various peaks from the renowned Kalaphatar.
 Later we will make our way to Kathmandu through a scenic flight from Lukla, Tenzing–Hillary Airport.

-You’ll be received at the Tribhuwan International Airport in Kathmandu by a representative of Nepal Trekking Planner and escorted to the hotel for your stay after you shall complete the necessary formalities at customs.
-Dinner and enjoy the warm hospitality of the hotel staff.
-Stay overnight in Kathmandu.
+A representative of Nepal Trekking Planner will receive you at the Tribhuwan International Airport in Kathmandu and escort you to the hotel.
+After you complete the necessary formalities at customs, you will have dinner and enjoy the warm hospitality of the hotel staff.
+You will stay overnight in Kathmandu.

 • Morning Yoga Session